k5cents/models-markets/README.md

 The two national forecasts provide the FiveThirtyEight calculations for each party's probability of winning a majority in their respective chambers on any given day (e.g., "Today, he Democratic party has an 85% chance of winning control of the House of Representatives with a simple majority of seats").

 The Senate seat and House district level forecasts will be used in this project.
 Each observation represents one day's probability of victory for one candidate.
 There are 28353 observations in the Senate seat level file and 299760 for the House district level.
-Both data sets can be easily combined; together, there are an average of 3348 unique daily predictions from 2018-08-01 to 2018-11-06
+Both data sets can be easily combined; together, there are an average of 3348 unique daily predictions from 2018-08-01 to 2018-11-06.

 For each observation, there are 12 variables recorded:

 1. Date
 2. State
-3. District
+3. District or Senate class
 4. Election type (regular or special)
 5. Candidate
 6. Political party